Theme Configurations with YAML

 and modifiedText

-will then be grouped in a fieldset with the legend Last Modified
+will be grouped in a fieldset with the legend Last Modified

 .